Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Regret Analysis

-\begin{enumerate} \item We do a thought experiment, considering how \texttt{ILOVETOCONBANDITS} (\citealt{agarwal2014taming}) can solve our problem without the realizability assumption, given an induced policy class $\Pi=\{\pi_f|f\in\cF\}$. \item \texttt{ILOVETOCONBANDITS} uses an inverse propensity scoring approach to compute the predicted reward and predicted regret of policies.
-This can be equivalently viewed as first computing an ``inverse propensity predictor'' $\widehat{f}_m(x,a)=\frac{1}{t}\sum_{s=1}^t\frac{r_s(a_s)\1\{a_s=a\}}{\Prob(a_s|x_s,\sigma(H_{s-1}))}$, then using our definition in \S\ref{sec:dualnew} to compute $\wcR_t(\pi)$ and $\wReg_t(\pi)$ if $\cD$ is known. \item The computational burden in the above thought experiment is to solve \texttt{OP} over $\Pi$, which requires repeated calls to a cost-sensitive classification oracle. \item When we have realizability, we can use a regression oracle to obtain predictor $\widehat{f}_m$, thus we do not need to use the model-free inverse propensity scoring predictor.
-As a result, we do not need our policy space to be bounded to ensure generalization ability. \item An early technical result of Lemma 4.3 in \cite{agarwal2012contextual} is very interesting.
+\begin{enumerate} \item We conduct a thought experiment, considering how \texttt{ILOVETOCONBANDITS} (\citealt{agarwal2014taming}) can solve our problem without the realizability assumption, given an induced policy class $\Pi=\{\pi_f\mid f\in\cF\}$. \item \texttt{ILOVETOCONBANDITS} uses an inverse propensity scoring approach to calculate the predicted reward and predicted regret of policies.
+This can be thought as using a model-free approach (different from our \S\ref{sec:dualnew}) to calculate $\wcR_t(\pi)$ and $\wReg_t(\pi)$ for $\pi\in\Pi$. \item The computational burden in the above thought experiment is to solve \texttt{OP} over $\Pi$, which requires repeated calls to a cost-sensitive classification oracle. \item When we have realizability, we can use a regression oracle to obtain a predictor $\widehat{f}_m$ and use it to calculate $\wcR_t(\pi)$ and $\wReg_t(\pi)$ for $\pi\in\Psi$ (if $\cD$ is known).
+Here, we can operate on the set of all policies rather than only on $\Pi$, as generalization is governed by the capacity of $\cF$. \item An early technical result of Lemma 4.3 in \cite{agarwal2012contextual} is very interesting.
 It shows that when one tries to solve contextual bandits using regression approaches, one should try to bound a quantity like ``the expected inverse probability of choosing the same action'' --- note that a very similar quantity also appears in \texttt{OP} in \cite{agarwal2014taming}.
 This suggests that an offline-regression-oracle-based algorithm should try to satisfy some requirements similar to \texttt{OP}.
 (Lemma 4.3 in \cite{agarwal2012contextual} also motivates our Lemma \ref{lm:reward-estimates}.
 But our Lemma \ref{lm:reward-estimates} goes a significant step beyond Lemma 4.3 in \cite{agarwal2012contextual} by unbinding the relationship between a predictor and a policy and moving forward to the universal policy space.) \item Motivated by 3, 4, and 5, we relax the domain of \texttt{OP} from $\Pi$ to $\Psi$, and obtain the relaxed problem \texttt{IOP}.
 Since the new domain $\Psi=\cA^\cX$ is a product space, we consider the per-context decomposed version of \texttt{IOP}, i.e., a problem ``conditional on a single $x$'':

 Clearly, there is a closed-form solution to the above problem: the conditional probability of selecting an action $\pi(x)$ should be inversely proportional to the predicted reward gap of $\pi(x)$ times $\gamma_m$.
 This leads to \texttt{FALCON}'s decision generating process in epoch $m$. \end{enumerate}